 An infestation of the coccidia parasite causes coccidiosis.
-Infestations are most common in puppies, but adult dogs have been known to find themselves infested from time to time.
+Infestations are most common in puppies, but adult dogs have been known to be infested occasionally.
 Coccidiosis is usually associated with diarrhea, but severe cases may also display vomiting.

 Tapeworm infections are usually treated with an oral parasiticide called praziquantel that forces the tapeworms to detach from the intestinal tract and allows them to be digested by the dog.

 Pancreatitis is usually caused by eating an excessive amount of highly fatty foods.
 If left untreated, pancreatitis can cause the failure of your dog’s pancreas, which is generally a fatal condition as it cannot be treated.
 However, in mild cases caught early, your dog may be fine with just medication.
-So, if you suspect that your dog is ill, make sure to get to the vet as soon as you can for the best outcome!
+So, if you suspect your dog is ill, get to the vet as soon as possible for the best outcome!

 7. Intestinal Blockage

 Dogs may sometimes consume things that are not food out of curiosity.
 This behavior can lead to intestinal blockages as they attempt to pass the object through their digestive tract.
-Naturally, since the object isn’t food, it can’t be digested and may become lodged in the intestines.
+Since the object isn’t food, it can’t be digested and may become lodged in the intestines.

 When the intestines are blocked, food can’t pass through, and the dog will start to throw their food back up.
 The nausea may continue after their stomach is empty since the object may not dislodge from the intestines and be expelled during vomiting.
 This may cause vomiting on an empty stomach.